 - according to the eager expectation of my sure hope that I will be ashamed in nothing.
 But in all boldness – as always and also now – the Anointed will be magnified in my body; whether through life or through death.

 - For to me, to live is the Anointed and to die is gain.

 - But if I’m to live in flesh, this allows my fruitful work.
 And which will I choose?
 I don’t know.

-- I’m pressed by the two; having the longing to depart and be with the Anointed, for that’s much better.
+- I’m hard-pressed by the two; having the longing to depart and be with the Anointed, for that’s much better.

 - But to remain in the flesh is more necessary for your sake.

-- And having been – and being – confident of this, I did – and do – know that I will remain and stay with all of you for your advancement and joy in the faith,
+- And *being confident of this, I have known that I will remain and stay with all of you for your advancement and joy in the faith,

 - so your boast in me might overflow in Jesus the Anointed through my coming to you again.

-- Only behave as heavenly citizens(3)“behave as… …citizens” is one word in Greek, which means to behave like a citizen ought to by obeying the laws and conducting yourself accordingly. worthy of the gospel of the Anointed, so whether I’m coming and seeing you or being absent, I might hear about you; that you stand firm in one spirit, striving together as one soul in the faith of the gospel,
+- Only behave as heavenly citizens3“behave as… …citizens” is one word in Greek, which means to behave like a citizen ought to by obeying the laws and conducting yourself accordingly. worthy of the gospel of the Anointed, so whether having come and having seen you or being absent, I might hear about you; that you stand firm in one spirit, striving together as one soul in the faith of the gospel,

 - without being terrified in anything by the men who oppose you – which is a sign of their destruction – but is salvation to you.
 And this is from God,